AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Lourdes

-Lourdes is a town in France and a Christian place of pilgrimage.
+Lourdes, a town in France, is a Christian place of pilgrimage.

 M - O (Makkah to origins of the universe)